mstksg/advent-of-code/reflections/2024/day19.md

 The buildup co-algebra is an interesting one.
-We will convert a `Map String a` into a `CharTrie a`, _but_, every time we reach the end of the string, we "restart" the building from the start.
+We will convert a `Map String a` into a `CharTrie a`, _but_, every time we reach the end of the string, we "restart" the building from the start, while merging all of the resulting leaves monoidally.
 So, we'll take a `Set String` as well, which we will trigger when we hit the end of a pattern.

 ```haskell
 fromMapCoalg ::